 If you’ve always fancied cycling in South America, but never quite got around to it, perhaps now is the time?!

-1. Tell us about Rat Race’s new bike tour in South America.
+Part 1.
+Tell us about Rat Race’s bike tour in South America.
 What, where and when?

 The Rat Race Trans Andean adventure is a genuine coast to coast journey from the Pacific Ocean in the west to the Atlantic Ocean in the east, cycling the mighty Andes mountain range to link Valparaiso in Chile with Buenos Aires in Argentina.

-It’s just under 1,000 miles (1,600 kilometres) of cycling in nine days through the sensational landscapes this corner of the world has to offer.
+It’s just over 1,000 miles (1,700 kilometres) of cycling in 10 days through the sensational landscapes this corner of the world has to offer.

-2. Give us an overview of the route
+Part 2.
+Please share an overview of the route

 However, the route has been designed to be achievable by most.

-When you look at the route profiles (all available on their website here), you’ll see that the first three riding days are big ones (with 1,000-2,500m of climbing each day and distances between 75-190/km/day).
-However, after that, things get significantly easier; yes, the daily kilometres are high, but there’s a lot of downhill and flat terrain with little climbing.
+When you look at the route profiles (all available on the website here), you’ll see that the first three riding days are big ones (with nearly 4,500 metres of climbing and distances between 75-190/kilometres/day).
+However, this is followed by a very, very long downhill of over 171 kilometres.
+So things get significantly easier after a challenging start, although watch out for more climbing on day 7 when you’ll tackle another 1,591 metres of elevation gain.

 Days 1-4

-The meeting point for this epic adventure is Santiago International airport.
-From here we transfer by road to the coastal town of Valparaiso, around 90 minutes away.
-After exploring the fascinating UNESCO World Heritage City of Valparaiso our journey begins.
+The meeting point for this epic adventure is Santiago International Airport.
+From here, we transfer by road to the town of Concón, around 90 minutes away.
+Before your journey begins, you have time to explore this popular coastal town, or hop in a taxi to explore the nearby UNESCO city of Valparaíso.

-The first 20km hugs the coast and gives us a relatively flat start to this incredible journey.
+The first 20 kilometres hug the coast and give us a relatively flat start to this incredible journey.
 But when we turn away from the sea, it’s up and up and up, through the stunning wine growing region of Chile’s Central Valley.

-After a change of tyres, we’re onto dirt roads to reach the statue of Christ the Redeemer of the Andes at 3832m.
-It’s been a symbol of peace between Chile and Argentina for over 100 years and we reach it via a stunning section of classic mountain pass hairpins.
+After a change of tyres, we’re onto dirt roads to reach the statue of Christ the Redeemer of the Andes at 3832 metres.
+It’s been a symbol of peace between Chile and Argentina for over 100 years, and we reach it via a stunning section of classic mountain pass hairpins.
 We overnight with views to Aconcagua, the highest mountain in the Americas.

 Days 5-10

-Back on to the road tyres, the efforts of the previous days are met with 164km of downhill, eventually arriving in the lively city of Mendoza.
+Back on to the road tyres, the efforts of the previous days are met with 164 kilometres of downhill, eventually arriving in the lively city of Mendoza.
 This vibrant city is famed for great wine and great restaurants and is the hub of the main Argentinian Malbec-producing region.

 We leave the mountains behind and cross the vast Argentine Pampas, known for its agriculture and beef cattle – great news for the steak lovers!
 The steaks in these parts are sensational – and huge.
 This might also be the time you come face to face with the gauchos of the region as we head eastwards towards the bright lights of Buenos Aires.